kcmvp/gob/README.md

 Here are just outstanding features, for details please refer to the [documents](https://github.com/kcmvp/gob/wiki)
 ### [SLDC](https://github.com/kcmvp/gob/wiki#sldc)
  - [x] Uniform build scripts(Test, Build and delivery) without shell on all platform (build go with go).
-In most case, you dont need to write any code to build the project. from both command line as well as CI
+In most case, you don't need to write any code to build the project. from both command line as well as CI
- - [x] Git Hook: for code format and quality. it support [golangci-linter](https://golangci-lint.run/) by default and generate beautify report.
+ - [x] Git Hook: for code format and quality. it supports [golangci-linter](https://golangci-lint.run/) by default and generate beautify report.

 <span id="nav-4"></span>